nstrayer/europeBlog/_posts/2014-12-30-countryside-jameson.markdown

 ![inside the cathedral]({{ site.baseurl }}/assets/cathedral.jpg)

 From here we went to lunch at in the town of Lismore.
 A quaint and bustling little town.
-We had traditional lunch sandwiches and pints.
+We had traditional lunch of sandwiches and pints.

 ![Lismore]({{ site.baseurl }}/assets/lismore.jpg)